kparc/kcc/README.md

 There is a lot more to be said about the type system, but the expression `@@42` above (which evaluates to some wordplay: "type name of a type name is `name`") urges us to the next section which is all about how to make sense of this expression.
-There is just one more topic we must cover:
+But there is one more topic we must cover:

 <a name="typ-nul"></a>
 **Null** values in k are typed, integer null is `Ø` and float null is